-Note that the host structures are interpreted to be steeply dipping and true widths are generally estimated to be 60% to 95% of reported intervals.
+Note that the host structures are interpreted to be steeply dipping and true widths are generally estimated to be \$170% to \$95%, \$240% to 70% and \$10% to 40% of reported intervals. \$4True widths are unknown at this time.
 Infill veining in secondary structures with multiple orientations crosscutting the primary host structures are commonly observed in drill core which could result in additional uncertainty in true width.
-Composite intervals reported carry a minimum weighted average of 1 g/t Au diluted over a minimum core length of 2m with a maximum of 2m consecutive dilution.
+As of March 1, 2023, composite intervals reported carry a minimum weighted average of 1 g/t.
+Au diluted over a minimum core length of 2m with a maximum of 4m consecutive dilution when below 200m vertical depth and 2m consecutive dilution when below 200m vertical depth.
+Prior to this date, all composites allowed for 2m consecutive dilution.
 Included high-grade intercepts are reported as any consecutive interval with grades greater than 10 g/t Au.
 Grades have not been capped in the averaging and intervals are reported as drill thickness.